isomerpages/ttsh-chi/_about-us/Our Offices/Partnerships Office.md

 ---
 <h2>Partnerships Office</h2>
 <p></p>
-<p>The Partnerships Office connects people, drive collaborations, and convenes
+<p>The CHI Partnerships Office connects people, drive collaborations, and
-thought leadership, with the purpose of driving healthcare innovation for systems change.</p>
+convenes thought leadership, with the purpose of driving healthcare innovation for systems change.</p>
 <p>&nbsp;The team drives thought leadership through a flywheel of co-learning
 networks, fostering a collaborative ecosystem for healthcare innovation and systems change.
 The CHI Partnerships Office manages the:</p>